πŸš€ New: Automate your social media posting with AI agents β†’πŸš€ Automate posting with AI agents β†’

 5. Reply to comments fast.
 Especially in the first 30–60 minutes after posting.
 This signals high engagement to algorithms and encourages more replies.

 6. Batch and schedule.
 Consistency drives engagement more than any single tactic.
-Plan your content in a visual calendar and use queue scheduling to protect your cadence.
+Plan your content in a visual calendar so the cadence doesn't slip.

 Strategic improvements

 • Audit your content mix.
-Use our free social media audit to identify gaps in your engagement strategy.
+Use our free audit tool to identify gaps in your engagement strategy.

 • Compare against benchmarks.
-Use the social media benchmarks tool to see how your industry stacks up.
+Use the industry benchmark comparison to see how your vertical stacks up.

 FAQs